 Common causes of digital eye strain

 There are a few main factors that contribute to digital eye strain.
-The first is prolonged exposure to blue light from screens which can cause fatigue in the eyes over time.
-Viewing screens at the wrong distance or angle may also contribute to discomfort as well as working in a poorly lit or excessively bright workspace.
+The first is prolonged exposure to blue light from screens which can cause eye fatigue over time.
+Viewing screens at the wrong distance or angle or working in a poorly lit or excessively bright workspace may also contribute to discomfort.
 Lastly, low-quality display settings like brightness levels that are too high or low may strain your eyes.

 Prevention tips for digital eye strain